 Cash and/or in-kind co-contributions may be provided by a single agency or multiple agencies for joint applications.
-It is the responsibility of the grant recipient to collect and manage contributions from contributing parties and to report on actual costs incurred and co-contributions received, upon project acquittal.
+It is the responsibility of the grant recipient to collect and manage contributions from contributing parties and to report on actual costs incurred upon project acquittal.